The “Teach in Redbridge” School Direct Programme

 ABOUT SCHOOL DIRECT

-School Direct is a school-based training route into teaching and an excellent way to gain QTS and the practical skills you need to become a teacher.
+School Direct is a school-led training route into teaching and an excellent way to gain QTS and the practical skills you need to become a teacher.
 It enables those who have just finished a degree, or have been working in a career for many years to combine teacher training with actually doing and learning on the job.

 This one-year course is based in one school for the majority of the year with a short contrast setting placement.
 Candidates learn the art of teaching in the classroom for four days each week, guided by their mentors.
 Host schools are able to offer insights into their successful practices and induct trainees in line with the best of current teaching.
 Part of the course is theory based and there will be formal training each Thursday.
 School Direct requires a full time commitment of 5 days per week from September to July and trainees are expected to participate fully in the everyday life of the schools in which they train.

 Gearies Primary, Mayespark Primary and Churchfields Junior School are the three lead primary schools in the “Teach-in-Redbridge” programme collaborating with Forest Independent Primary Collegiate (FIPC) – the accrediting provider.
 Gearies Primary is a National Teaching School, and co-ordinates placements and training in collaboration with its alliance of schools, the Gants Hill Partnership Teaching Alliance.
-FIPC is a school centred initial teacher training provider based in Chigwell, offering both salaried and core school direct (unsalaried) routes into teacher training which have QTS status.
+FIPC is a school centred initial teacher training provider based in Harlow, offering both salaried and core school direct (unsalaried) routes into teacher training which have QTS status.
 The salaried route is offered with a salary of point 1 on the unqualified teacher scale (pro rata).
 This partnership delivers the theory training on Thursdays to complement the on-the-job training in schools.

 WHY TRAIN WITH “TEACH-IN-REDBRIDGE”